 Concrete and Steel are one of the most common construction materials even in today, Steel Structures Vs Concrete Structures is an attempt to compare advantages and disadvantages of both materials from constriction and maintenance point of view.

 Concrete is the second most used material for construction after water in the world.
 Concrete structure can take compressive stresses very effectively but it cannot take tensile stresses.
 So the reinforcement is given to concrete where the structure is under the tension load.
 Concrete is widely used in today construction industry today because of its durability and compatibility.
 Moreover concrete can be mould in any shape which make it a very useful.
+Concrete is made using machines knowns as cement or concrete mixers.
+You can buy or sell these tools, a long with a variety of other industrial and construction machinery on sites like Grays.

 Concrete structure can be made with many different ways.
 Some are given below: